State Street–Division Street Historic District

-State Street–Division Street Historic District is a national historic district located at Elkhart, Elkhart County, Indiana.
+State Street–Division Street Historic District is a national historic district located at Elkhart, Indiana.
 The district encompasses 109 contributing buildings and two contributing structures in a predominantly residential section of Elkhart.
 It was developed between about 1868 and 1930, and includes notable examples of Italianate and Queen Anne-style architecture.

 It was added to the National Register of Historic Places in 1999.